nterreri/thesis/report/main.md

 AiML interpreters implemented in Python.
 The best candidates are pyAIML and pyAiml-2.0 (Tomer, 2014; Iaia, 2016), neither of which has either been maintained for a long time, or is very stable.
-This also applies to most other open source AiML interpreters implementations at the time of writing (ALICE A.I.
+This also applies to most other open source AiML interpreters implementations at the time of writing, leaving only a couple standing (ALICE A.I.
 Foundation, 2014; Morton and Perreau, 2014).

 #### ChatScript